 - No cover for loss or damage that occurs outside Australia

-- No cover for loss or damage that arises due to revolution or war
+- No cover for loss or damage that arises due to revolution, war or terrorism

 - No cover for the cost of repairing old damage